Discover the most beautiful hiking trails in southern Germany

 Do you like to travel by motorhome?

 - Do you want to rent a motorhome?
-Then you will find information here as well as Booking options.
+Then you will find information here as well as booking options.
 Or do you prefer to travel with him roof tent on the car?
+Also the overnight stay in camping tent is possible.

-- You want to know where to go with a motorhome stay overnight in Germany can and are you looking for pitches and campsites?
+- You want to know where to stay overnight in Germany and are you looking for parking spaces for RVs and campsites?
 You can find information about this under this link.
-There you can after a day trip in a Dutch Oven on the portable grill to prepare your dinner.
+There you can prepare your dinner in a Dutch Oven or on the portable grill after a day trip .
+Dutch oven accessories here.

 The Donaufelsen tour in Baden-Württemberg - hiking trails in southern Germany